Published 2026-07-18 · 21 min read

 10-Star Customer Experience Framework

 Features that early adopters had access to were swept up in a drive for extreme monetisation, with usage costs tripling and features disappearing.
-They unilaterally changed terms and pressured users to abandon current plans for new plans three times more expensive.
+They unilaterally changed terms and pressured users to abandon current plans.

 Strategic Risks